Eduard-Habrus/rsschool-cv/cv.md

 **Experience:**
 *2018 - 2020 the State Forensic Expertise Committee, forensic expert;*

-*2013-december - 2018 service in the Ministry of the Interior;*
+*2013-december - 2018 Service in the Ministry of the Interior;*

+*2012-May - 2013-November Service in the armed forces of the Republic of Belarus*

 *2012-March - 2012 - May Minsk Wheel Tractor Plant, turner.*